dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 what the Validator was perceiving.
 Order of operations for a given perception is deterministic, but perceptions may be different but non conflicting.

+Schema is a slice in the DMZ but is not a dedicated class.

 ```sh
 type Dmz struct {
     config &Config